Welcome to William Peace University. Where your story really begins.

 - Our Students

 Our learning community is remarkable in its diversity, but our students share a common desire to think bigger, not only for themselves but for our world, too.
-Does that sound like you?1,000+Undergraduate & Adult Learners at William Peace30+Clubs & Organizations63%of students live in campus housing
+Does that sound like you?63%of students live in campus housing30+Clubs & Organizations1,000+Undergraduate & Adult Learners at William Peace

 - Success After Peace

-Results don’t lie – Peace graduates are uniquely prepared for what comes next, whether it’s furthering their education or beginning their career.#1in rate of internships nationwide67%of students land jobs directly through internships97%of grads employed or in graduate school within a year of graduation
+Results don’t lie – Peace graduates are uniquely prepared for what comes next, whether it’s furthering their education or beginning their career.67%of students land jobs directly through internships#1in rate of internships nationwide97%of grads employed or in graduate school within a year of graduation

 - Hands-On Academics

 What’s the recipe for WPU student success?
-A skills-enhancing core curriculum, individual attention from dedicated faculty and lots of hands-on experience in your major.73%+of full-time faculty have terminal degrees28+majors, minors, and concentrations15:1student to faculty ratio
+A skills-enhancing core curriculum, individual attention from dedicated faculty and lots of hands-on experience in your major.28+majors, minors, and concentrationsTop 10%Nationally in Effective Teaching (NSSE)Top 10%Nationally in Learning Strategies (NSSE)

 William Peace University has played a central role in education in this region since its founding as Peace Institute in 1857.